 Throughout the world each year, Passover is celebrated by Jewish families as a remembrance of how God freed their ancestors from slavery.
 This gathering is the most significant home event of the year.
 The Seder meal is an important part of this celebration.

-• Special Foods You’ll need lamb — either roasted or in a stew; a roasted bone; unleavened bread or matzo crackers; a pitcher of grape juice; maror or bitter herbs, such as horseradish, onions, and radish; charoseth — a mixture of ground apples, raisins, nuts, figs, and honey; baked eggs; parsley; lettuce; celery; and salt water.
+You’ll need lamb—either roasted or in a stew; a roasted bone; unleavened bread or matzo crackers; a pitcher of grape juice; maror or bitter herbs, such as horseradish, onions, and radish; charoseth—a mixture of ground apples, raisins, nuts, figs, and honey; baked eggs; parsley; lettuce; celery; and salt water.

 You’ll also need a large Seder plate in the center of the table and cups.
 The plate contains the foods used during the service to represent the life of the Hebrews in Egypt.

-11. Lead children in singing praise songs.
+- Lead children in singing praise songs.
 Then close by saying, “The Lord has remembered us.
-He will bless us.
-He will bless the house of Israel.
+He will bless us and bless the house of Israel.
 He will bless those who revere the Lord, the small as well as the great.”

 by RoseAnne Buerge